lunarlab-gatech/MorphoSymm/README.md

 pip install -e .
 ```

+### Troubleshooting
+You may have issues with incompatible PyTorch and Jax versions, see Issue ("JAX and TORCH" #18032)[https://github.com/google/jax/issues/18032] for potential solutions.

 ## Library of symmetric dynamical systems
 The following is a non-exhaustive and expanding list of dynamical systems with Discrete Morphological Symmetries.
 Each example can be
 reproduced in a 3D interactive environment running: